heptarch/heptarch.github.io/drafts/quine.md

 ## Antiquines

 The existence of quines is tied up with fixed points and self-reference.
 In this case, the self-reference is harmless (not to mention entertaining) but it is closely allied with a more sinister form of self-reference I call the *antiquine*.
 Instead of returning the object itself, either by evaluation or projection, it somehow *changes* the returned object, yielding a type of "anti"-self-reference.
-To illustrate concretely, instead of $\text{eval}$, we can look $\text{prov}$, a predicate which states that a formula with a given Gödel number is *provable* in some formal system (such as [Peano arithmetic](https://en.wikipedia.org/wiki/Peano_axioms) $\mathsf{PA}$).
+To illustrate concretely, instead of $\text{eval}$, we can look $\text{prov}(n)$, a predicate which states that a formula with a given Gödel number $n$ is *provable* in some formal system (such as [Peano arithmetic](https://en.wikipedia.org/wiki/Peano_axioms) $\mathsf{PA}$).
 The equivalent of a quine is

 $$